grempe/grempe.github.io/_pages/contact.md

 in your phone's contact list then you can reach me with Signal.

 [How do I verify your safety numbers?](https://whispersystems.org/blog/safety-number-updates/){:target="_blank"}
-Within a Signal conversation, do a long press (not a force press on iOS) on my name at the top of the window.
-It will show the 'safety numbers' which are a unique 60 digit long fingerprint, unique to you and I alone.
-If we verify that we have the same safety numbers when on a call or in person we gain some assurance that our conversation cannot be intercepted by a man-in-the-middle attacker.
+Within a Signal conversation, touch my name at the top of the window and select 'Verify Safety Numbers' from the menu.
+Safety Numbers (also known as a fingerprint) are unique 60 digit long numbers, unique to you and I alone.
+If we verify that we have the same safety numbers when on a call, or in person, we gain some assurance that our conversation cannot be intercepted by a man-in-the-middle attacker.

+Only 30 digits of the safety number belong to you alone.
+The tricky part is that the two halves are sorted and sometimes your portion will be first and sometimes it will be last.
+If you change phones, or uninstall and re-install Signal our safety numbers will change.
+Do not share the QR code for your safety numbers publicly.
+The QR code contains safety numbers that are only valid for a single contact pair.

+My current Signal fingerprint is `58147 38090 62031 74518 07815 07777`

 *Supports : Text Messaging / Voice Calls / Attached Photos / Attached Videos*